This article uses example.com as a general site folder. Make sure to look for your actual domain folder name when logging in.

-- From the pop-up, choose 'Upload'.
+- From the pop-up that appears, choose 'Upload'.
 This uploads the file to the server.
 You can immediately see the file in the right pane.
 If the right pane is set to your website directory, the file is then live on your website.

 To download from the server, right click a file or folder and choose 'Download'.